yunojuno/pypi-alerts/README.md

 4. The service will refresh your project (daily), and email you with any updates found

 And that's it.
 There are probably lots more things it could do, but that's all for now.

+#How it works

+If you upload a requirements file it will parse out both the package name and version (e.g. `requests`, `2.8.1`).
+Once a day it will run through every package it knows about (yours and everyone else's) and pull down from PyPI the latest version number (using the [JSON API](https://wiki.python.org/moin/PyPIJSON)).
+If the version you are using is behind the latest, then you get an alert (one a day, containing the summary).

+Each requirements file upload is stored as a 'project', which has a unique URL (obfuscated, but not secure).